txemaotero/global_energy_consumtion/README.md

-# global_energy_consumtion
+# Glabal Energy Consumption

-A collection of representation to characterize the evolution of global energy consumption
+A collection of representations to characterize the evolution of global energy consumption.